eduhund/taskbook/docs/StudentAPI.md

 ### Depend

+In some content, this option allows it to depend on the state of some other content (for now, only "visibility" is supported).

 | Item     | Description                                | Type                           | Required |
 | -------- | ------------------------------------------ | ------------------------------ | -------- |
 | type     | Connection type of the depend              | _“visibility”_                 | true     |
 | parentId | ID of the item, which value we want to use | FullElementId \| FullVariantId | true     |

 ### Certificate

+The type provides all information about the user's certificate of a specific module.

 | Item       | Description                   | Type             | Required |
 | ---------- | ----------------------------- | ---------------- | -------- |